 The missing manual transmission mounts have been procured!
-After waiting almost four months on this back-ordered Issue 23 from Eaglemoss, I ended up going out on my own and buying a copy of it from another builder.
-I was also able to get Eaglemoss to skip this issue and ship me issues 24 to 27 so the build can move on.
+After waiting almost four months on this back-ordered Issue 23 from Eaglemoss, I ended up going out on my own and buying it from another builder.
+I was also able to get Eaglemoss to skip this issue and ship me Issues 24-27 so the build can move on.
 UPDATE: Once I heard that this issue was back in stock, I had to contact Eaglemoss to ‘unskip’ the issue.
 Then, Eaglemoss shipped my missing subscription Issue 23 along with Issues 32-34.
 This should put my build back on track.

 In this issue, we will be installing those mounts, the alternator, dipstick, and a bracket.
 By the way, Eaglemoss incorrectly identifies the DeLorean’s alternator as a ‘distributor’.
 Unfortunately, Eaglemoss does not include the engine’s actual distributor or spark plug wires with the build.

 Materials: The only metal parts are the Transmission Case Brackets, everything else is plastic.

 - Drive Time: Model Instructions

 As before, I painted the heads of all exposed chassis screws with Tamiya XF-56 Metallic Grey in advance.
 I also shot the Distributor Bracket (Alternator Bracket) in Model Master Acrylic 4672 Brass paint just for some contrasting color: